ozzann/client-server-app/README.md

 - **Chai** is a BDD/TDD assertion library
 - **Mocha** is a JavaScript testing framework

-The web-interface is build with Bootstrap framework.
+The web-interface is build with Bootstrap framework which makes the web-site responsive and beautiful on any device.
+But since it's a React application, the special library **react-bootstrap** is used.

 ### Dockerfile